onecx/release-notes/README.md

 * Use OneCX lib version 5.yy.z
 * Permission
     * Fix: update Angular setup
+    * If IAM cannot be used then ...
     * Display messages on import conflicts (planned)
     * Allow the deletion of an application (planned)
     * Role filter in detail (planned)